Basic English 1: Elementary

-This free online course will help you learn basic English skills.
+This free online 4-week course will help you learn basic English skills.
 It will give you confidence in everyday situations and help you improve your listening skills.

 After taking this course you can progress to Basic English: Pre-Intermediate.